OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - potential impact to the business

 Organisations should look to use a well established risk rating methodology consistently across their defect management solution.

+Agreement of an appropriate threshold should be reached between persons responsible for application security and key stakeholders.

 Relevant persons should be notified if a defect is raised that exceeds the defined threshold, and action should be taken to resolve or mitigate the issue before the software is deployed into a production environment.
 A satisfactory mitigation is one that reduces the risk to fall below the threshold.